gearsix/sya/README.txt

 	Judd Madden - In Absence [5:02:05]

 INSTALL
-  If you'd like to use sya from the CLI, then "cd" into the the sya directory and run "sudo make install"
+  If you'd like to install sya manually, then "cd" into the the sya directory and run "sudo make install"

 AUTHORS